Teeth Health

 Which Foods Should I Avoid in Excess?

 A variety of foods in excess can be damaging to the enamel of your teeth or cause discolouration.
-Acidic, starchy or sugary foods can all cause decay to form or the wear down of your enamel.
+Acidic, starchy or sugary foods and fizzy drinks can all cause decay to form or the wearing down of your enamel.
 Drinks such as red wine & coffee and foods such as curry and tomato sauces can cause discolouration of your teeth.

 Does Chewing Gum Help Keep My Mouth Healthy?